alex-alekseichuk/spa/README.md

-# spa
-Template for Single Page Application
+# Templates of Single Page Application

+There are several types of templates for SPA.
+Those are provided as branches in this repo.
+Just `git checkout` specific